 - Skin surface temperature: measured by a Peripheral Temperature Sensor sampled at 1Hz.

 On top of raw sensor data, we also monitor rest, physical activity, autonomic nervous system arousal, and generalized tonic-clonic seizures (GTCS).
-Our team of data scientists is constantly working on developing on refining and developing algorithms.
+Our team of data scientists is constantly working on refining and developing algorithms.
 Contact us at firstname.lastname@example.org for more information.

 - Embrace2’s battery life lasts 48+ hours after a full charge.